Osiyomeoh/uniswap_interaction/README.md

    npm install
    ```

-3. Configure your environment variables (if needed) in the `.env` file for the Ethereum RPC URL or private keys.
+3. Configure your environment variables (if needed) in the `.env` file for the Ethereum RPC URL.

 ## Usage